deepcloudlabs/dcl358-2023-jan-24/README.md

-# DCL-358: Implementing Event Driven Microservice Architecture using Spring Boot and Apache Kafka
+# DCL-358: Implementing Event-Driven Microservice Architecture using Spring Boot and Apache Kafka

-These projects are created as part of the following training: DCL-358: Implementing Event Driven Microservice Architecture using Spring Boot and Apache Kafka
+These projects are created as part of the following training: DCL-358: Implementing Event-Driven Microservice Architecture using Spring Boot and Apache Kafka

 Please follow the link for the complete training catalog: https://www.deepcloudlabs.com/resources